bespoken/bespoken-docs/end-to-end/faq.md

 Remember, you can remove access at any time by visiting your Alexa account [online](https://alexa.amazon.com/spa/index.html#settings) or via the Alexa app.

 ## **Is it possible to test skills written in languages other than Javascript?**
 Yes, it is possible.
 Our tools are language agnostic.
-For example, you can create [unit](https://read.bespoken.io/unit-testing/getting-started/) or [end-to-end](https://read.bespoken.io/end-to-end/getting-started/) test scripts using our syntax based on YAML regardless of the language used to create the voice app.
-We also provide SDKs for writing tests programmatically - also available for both [unit](https://github.com/bespoken/virtual-alexa) and [end-to-end](https://read.bespoken.io/end-to-end/api/) testing.
+For example, you can create [unit](https://read.bespoken.io/unit-testing/getting-started/) or [functional](https://read.bespoken.io/end-to-end/getting-started/) test scripts using our syntax based on YAML regardless of the language used to create the voice app.
+We also provide SDKs for writing tests programmatically - also available for both [unit](https://github.com/bespoken/virtual-alexa) and [functional](https://read.bespoken.io/end-to-end/api/) testing.
 In either case, our tests work with your skill regardless of the language it is written in.

 ## **Is it better to use the YAML syntax or the programmatic SDKs for testing?**
 Both are good choices.
 In the case of unit-testing, our YAML tests actually rely on [Virtual Alexa](https://github.com/bespoken/virtual-alexa/) under the covers.
 In the case of end-to-end tests, similarly our YAML test scripts rely on our [Virtual Device SDK](https://github.com/bespoken/virtual-device-sdk/).
-The big advantage of our YAML syntax is that it allows tests to be written in the same way no matter what type of test it is (unit or end-to-end), and what platform it works with (Google or Alexa).
+The big advantage of our YAML syntax is that it allows tests to be written in the same way no matter what type of test it is (unit or functional), and what platform it works with (Google or Alexa).
 It also does not require programming skills.
 On the other hand, for many programmer using our programmatic APIs is easy and more what they are accustomed to - it also allows for writing tests that are more complex, such as ones that call external APIs to validate results.
 So the best approach takes into consideration the type of tests being written, as well as the skillset of the testing team.

-## **How do I run end-to-end tests?**
+## **How do I run functional tests?**
 To get started, you need to install the Bespoken CLI, please follow next steps:
 1. Install the CLI by running `npm install -g bespoken-tools` on your command line.
 2. Open a command-line window and change directory to the root of your `<PROJECT_FOLDER>`